 The current study is set within the context of North Wales, United Kingdom.
-Following disappointing results in the internationally comparative Programme of International Student Assessment tests in 2009 (OECD, 2010), the Welsh Government identified a need to raise educational standards in their schools.
+Following disappointing results in the internationally comparative Programme of International Student Assessment tests in 2009 (OECD, 2010), Welsh Government identified a need to raise educational standards in their schools.
 In recent years, education policymakers in Wales have focused on improving the use of evidence-based practice within education (Furlong, 2015; OECD, 2016).
-As a result, an increasing number of teachers in North Wales are using the Say-All-Fast-Minute-Every-Day-Shuffled (SAFMEDS) strategy in their classrooms to improve children's fluency of basic mathematics skills (Tyler et al., 2019).
+As a result, an increasing number of teachers in North Wales are using the Say-All-Fast-Minute-Every-Day-Shuffled (SAFMEDS) strategy in their classrooms to improve children's fluency of basic mathematics skills (Tyler et al., 2018).

-Traditionally, within educational practice teachers deem children to have mastered skills if they are able to perform them to a level of 80-100% accuracy (Fuller & Fienup, 2018).
-Binder, Haughton, and Bateman (2002) argued that a percentage correct criterion is too simplistic-being accurate is necessary, but not sufficient to demonstrate mastery of content.
+Traditionally, within educational practice teachers deem children to have mastered skills if they are able to perform them to a level of 90-100% accuracy (Fuller & Fienup, 2018).
+Binder et al. (2002) argued that a percentage correct criterion is too simplistic- being accurate is necessary but alone is not sufficient to demonstrate mastery of content.
 If children practice skills beyond mastery they will be able to develop fluency (the combination of accuracy and speed).
 Adding a dimension of time into assessment provides more detail about performance and can more accurately predict whether children will be able to retain, apply, and generalize learned skills (Binder, 1996; Johnson & Street, 2012).
 SAFMEDS is a practice and assessment strategy that applies the principles of precision teaching (PT) to help children develop their skills to fluency (Lindsley, 1995).

 Kubina and Yurich (2012) described PT as a system for defining, measuring, recording, and analyzing teaching effectiveness on a child-by-child basis.
 To achieve this, teachers must reflect upon children's learning regularly, and use these data to make subsequent decisions about their teaching approach (Lindsley, 1995).
 A child engages with the SAFMEDS strategy using a deck of flashcards, with a question or statement on the front and the corresponding correct answer on the back.
-They read the front of the card silently before vocalizing the answer (Quigley, Peterson, Frieder, & Peck, 2018).
-During each 1-minute timing, they aim to get through as many cards as possible, whilst separating their correct responses from their "not yets" (Cihon, Strutz, & Eshleman, 2012).
+They read the front of the card silently before vocalizing the answer (Quigley et al., 2018).
+During each 1-minute timing, they aim to get through as many cards as possible, whilst separating their correct responses from their "not yets" (Cihon et al., 2012).
 The child then plots their best score from the session on a Standard Celeration Chart (SCC), which develops a learning picture over time (for more details see Lindsley, 1995).
 Learning pictures enable teachers, children, and/or other practitioners to decide if additional support is necessary.
 For example, if a learning picture shows that the number of cards a child can answer correctly in 1-minute has plateaued over several consecutive sessions, an intuitive approach might be to assess if the child has mastered all of the necessary prerequisite skills, and if not, to ensure that they do so (Johnson & Street, 2012).

 The SAFMEDS strategy has clear utility within schools, with a growing quantitative evidence-base suggesting some of the associated advantages.
-For example, practitioners can adapt the strategy to implement it on a one-on-one basis (e.g., Cunningham, McLaughlin, & Weber, 2012), with small groups of children (e.g., Beverley, Hughes, & Hastings, 2018), or class-wide (Hunter, Beverley, Parkinson, & Hughes, 2016).
-The strategy also has evidence to support its effectiveness amongst different populations including learners attending mainstream classes and children with additional learning needs (e.g., Casey, McLaughlin, Weber, & Everson, 2003; Greene, Mc Tiernan, & Holloway, 2018; Kubina, Ward, & Mozzoni, 2000).
+For example, practitioners can adapt the strategy to implement it on a one-on-one basis (e.g., Cunningham et al., 2012), with small groups of children (e.g., Beverley et al., 2018), or class-wide (Hunter et al., 2016).
+The strategy also has evidence to support its effectiveness amongst different populations including learners attending mainstream classes and children with add-itional learning needs (e.g., Casey et al., 2003; Greene et al., 2018; Kubina et al., 2000).